Errinundra River

-The Errinundra River is a perennial river of the Bemm River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Errinundra River is a perennial river of the Bemm River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 Errinundra River rises below Cobb Hill, part of the Errinundra Plateau, in remote country in the Errinundra National Park, and flows generally south by east, joined by the Ada River and five minor tributaries, before reaching its confluence with the Combienbar River to form the Bemm River, near Boulder Flat, northwest of the town of in the Shire of East Gippsland.
 The river descends 844 m over its 28 km course.

 The Errinundra River sub-catchment area is managed by the East Gippsland Catchment Management Authority.